Choosing courses in advance

-Students who enter the Faculty of Social Sciences through an Erasmus or a Nordplus exchange agreement held by the Department of Anthropology must earn a total of 20 ECTS per semester at the Department.
+Students who enter the Faculty of Social Sciences through an Erasmus or a Nordplus exchange agreement held by the Department of Anthropology must earn a total of 22,5 ECTS per semester at the Department.
 Likewise, incoming Erasmus and Nordplus students who study at more than one Department at the Faculty of Social Sciences must earn a total of 30 ECTS credits per semester at the Faculty.
-Any exemptions to above rules are at the sole discretion of the international coordinator at the Department that holds the exchange agreement through which the student enrolled at the Faculty.
+Any exemptions to above rules are at the sole discretion of the international coordinator at the Department, Matthew Carey.

 If you wish to take courses at other departments at the University of Copenhagen, you should find the guideline on how to become an exchange student at the relevant department.
 Here you can find all the departments at the University of Copenhagen.

 The deadline for registration is 1 June for the autumn semester and 1 November for the spring semester.
 Registration after these deadlines is possible for exchange students but the chances of getting into the courses are reduced after this deadline.